3cps-project/.github/profile/README.md

 ## People

-The 3CPS project is lead by John Reppy (University of Chicago) and Olin Shivers (Northeastern University).
+The 3CPS project is led by John Reppy (University of Chicago) and Olin Shivers (Northeastern University).
 The currently active participants are (in alphabetical order):